pksingh-sme/smart-clip/COMPLETION_SUMMARY.md

 ## Next Steps

-The StreamHub platform is ready for:
+The SmartClip platform is ready for:
 1. Beta testing with select users
 2. Deployment to production environment
 3. Integration with actual AI services